 In 2008, the combination of Hurricanes Dolly and Ike resulted in over 100,000 claims and an estimated \$3 billion in losses.
-Concerns over claims handling led to TWIA being placed under Administrative Oversight by TDI and the passage of HB 3 in 2011.
+Concerns over claims handling led to TWIA being placed under Administrative Oversight by TDI and the passage of HB3 in 2011.

-HB 3 required numerous changes to TWIA operations.
+HB3 required numerous changes to TWIA operations.
 Among the improvements are new residential and commercial policy forms, more transparency via additional information on the TWIA website and live broadcasts of TWIA meetings, the funding of an ombudsman program, and the implementation of new claims handling procedures.

 Additionally, TWIA has undergone more than ten audits and examinations in recent years with varying areas of concentration, including three examinations by the Texas Department of Insurance (TDI); two by Deloitte & Touche, LLP; and audits performed by Robert E. Nolan, KPMG, the State Auditor's Office, and Alvarez & Marsal.
-The Association has diligently developed and implemented corrective measures, created action plans to track and report the Association's progress in addressing the recommendations of each review, and continues to implement and monitor the progress of each plan.
-TWIA has also identified areas of improvement outside of audit observations and continuously improves processes and procedures necessary to bring the Association into compliance with statutory guidelines and industry best-practices.
+The Association has diligently developed and implemented corrective measures and created action plans to track and report the Association's progress in addressing the recommendations of each review.
+TWIA has addressed 100% of the non-IT related recommendations of all TDI audits, the Nolan Report, The Deloitte Audit, the Operations Improvement Plan, and the State Auditor's Office.
+The KPMG audit of IT controls outlined 11 areas of primary concern due to faults of existing controls or potential vulnerabilities.
+The Association has completed 100% of the corrective actions for these areas.
+Only one IT related recommendation in the SAO report is pending at this time and implementation is scheduled concurrently with the new Policy Center in 2014.
+Additionally, TWIA has identified areas of improvement outside of audit observations and continuously improves processes and procedures necessary to bring the Association into compliance with statutory guidelines and industry best-practices.